 Now look at the petition number which will be at the top of the page, hand-written:

 In this example the petition number is 45 and we want to go to back to find petition 20.
 Change the page number or use the arrows in the navigation area as shown:

-Each petition is preceded by a “cover page” such as the lined page, above.
-Every once in a while, an errant page is found stuck in the neighbouring petitions, so do check those.
-Also, neighbouring petitions may be from members of the same family or group, i.e. sisters under their married names.
+Each petition is preceded by a marker page such as the lined page, above.
+Every once in a while, a loose page has been placed out of order in the neighbouring petitions.
+Also, neighbouring petitions may be from members of the same family or migrating group.

 If the reference tag is correct and the petition number is correct, you should have arrived at the record:

-If the script is difficult to read, you may consult some transcriptions from my personal reasearch, here.
+If the script is difficult to read, you may consult some transcriptions from my personal research, here.